-- Contractors, including their subcontractors, who perform under contract to the Department of Defense providing materials and services to the Department of Defense, and government-owned/contractoroperated and government-owned/government-operated facilities. - 9.
+- 6. Critical Manufacturing This work includes the manufacturing of metals, industrial materials, and semiconductors to support certain critical infrastructure sectors. - 7.
+HazMat This work includes supporting hazardous materials response and cleanup. - 8.
+Defense Industrial Base This work includes: - Supporting the essential services required to meet national security commitments to the federal government and U.S. Military, including, aerospace; mechanical and software engineers, manufacturing/ production workers; IT support; security staff; security personnel; intelligence support, aircraft and weapon system mechanics and maintainers; or - Contractors, including their subcontractors, who perform under contract to the Department of Defense providing materials and services to the Department of Defense, and government-owned/contractoroperated and government-owned/government-operated facilities. - 9.
 Commercial Facilities This sector entails those, who support the supply chain of building materials from production through installation, workers in hardware and building material stores, and workers distributing, servicing, repairing and installing HVAC systems, boilers, furnaces, and other heating, cooling, refrigeration, and ventilation equipment. - 10.
-Residential/Shelter Facilities and Services This work includes construction projects related to combating the country's existing housing supply shortage, and construction of residential housing.
+Residential/Shelter Facilities and Services Work under this sector specifically includes the performance of housing and commercial construction related activities, including those supporting government functions related to the building and development process, such as inspections, permitting and plan review services that can be modified to protect the public health, but fundamentally should continue and enable the continuity of the construction industry.

 While this list above is not meant to be considered an exhaustive list, it encompasses workers and industries that perform a function "essential to continued critical infrastructure viability."
-Even if your work falls within a critical infrastructure, you must still follow CDC and OSHA guidance to limit spread of the virus.
+Even if your work falls within a critical infrastructure, you must still follow CDC and OSHA quidance to limit spread of the virus.
 Construction work by its nature cannot be performed remotely - even so, you should work with your project management team to determine if there are measures that can be taken to ensure social distancing.